-But firsthand knowledge is - is the thing a person should have, because it gives you a chance to tired of writing.
+But firsthand knowledge is - is the thing a person should have, because it gives you a chance to confront.
+Get the idea?
+And you just never get tired of writing, that's all, you see?
+You don't get tired of writing.
 You go out and you do a lot of confronting and get your hands dirty and get in brawls and mixed up one way or the other.